alevchuk/minibank/README.md

 ### Disable UAS

-To prevent occasinal freezing of your Pi, disable UAS.
-UAS (USB Attached SCSI) is a need protocal that adds marginal performance improvement yet it's not reliable (at lease for the current USB 3.0 hardware of the RasberryPi).
-I suspect that the freezes get triggered by radio interferance of UBS 3.0 with 2.4 GHz Wi-Fi or Bluetooth.
-However, the old mass storage device protocal is resilient to this issue.
-So we simply need to follow Rapberry Pi team's recomendation and disable UAS.
+To prevent occasional freezing of your Pi, disable UAS.
+UAS (USB Attached SCSI) is a protocol that adds marginal performance improvement yet it's not reliable (at least for the current USB 3.0 hardware of the RasberryPi).
+I suspect that the freezes get triggered by radio interference of USB 3.0 with 2.4 GHz Wi-Fi or Bluetooth.
+However, the old mass storage device protocol is resilient to this issue.
+So we simply need to follow the Raspberry Pi team's recommendation and disable UAS.

-From my tests, the following were the adanates of disabling UAS:
+From my tests, the following were the advantages of disabling UAS:
 * The freezes stopped.
-  * By freeze I mean: geting /mnt/btrfs mount point failure with "uas_eh_abort_handler" for "CMD OUT" and "CMD IN" errors in `dmesg`
+  * By freeze I mean: getting /mnt/btrfs mount point failure with "uas_eh_abort_handler" for "CMD OUT" and "CMD IN" errors in `dmesg`
   * The failure does not cause data loss/corruption, yet brings down the whole system
   * A repro is to try to run `btrfs balance start /mnt/btrfs` and you'll get the failure within a minute
-* For the first time I'm now able to run and compleate `sudo btrfs balance start -v --full-balance /mnt/btrfs/`
+* For the first time I'm now able to run and complete `sudo btrfs balance start -v --full-balance /mnt/btrfs/`
 * There is no significant performance degradations from disabling UAS

 For more details on this issue see https://github.com/alevchuk/minibank/blob/first/incidents/i5-ssd-disconnect.md